 1. Field-Based Research and Mentorship

-The program consists of didactic courses (Biostatistics I and II, Clinical Research Methods, Epidemiology, Research Ethics, etc) and a mentored thesis project (published paper).
+The optional MSc program consists of didactic courses (Biostatistics I and II, Clinical Research Methods, Epidemiology, Research Ethics, etc) and a mentored thesis project (published paper).

 Trainees are mentored by Weill Cornell faculty.
-Each trainee is paired with a primary hospital medicine mentor, who provides mentorship on clinical care, teaching, and quality improvement methods.
+Each trainee is paired with a primary mentor, who provides mentorship on clinical care, teaching, and quality improvement methods.

 Drs.
-Daniel Fitzgerald and Margaret McNairy co-direct the program with multidisciplinary faculty, including Dr. Mary Charlson and Dr. Arthur Evans.
+Daniel Fitzgerald, Margaret McNairy, and Radhika Sundararajan co-direct the program with multidisciplinary faculty, including Dr. Mary Charlson and Dr. Arthur Evans.
 Dr. Fitzgerald has nearly two decades of global health research experience, working with GHESKIO in Haiti, where he has played a critical role in furthering advances for the treatment of HIV-AIDS and Tuberculosis.
 Dr. McNairy directs the fellowship for Hospital Medicine.
 Her research focuses on implementation science of HIV models of care and health system strengthening in resource-limited settings.
 Dr. Sundararajan directs the fellowship for Emergency Medicine; her research focuses on mixed-methods approaches to studying health behavior and designing interventions for populations with low biomedical utilization.